Follow these quick steps:

 Note: If the ‘Create Email’ button fails to work, you can copy the contacts at the bottom of this post and paste them into an email.

-Re: Remedying Negligence in the 2019 Rouge National Urban Park Management Plan
+Re: Remedying Negligence in the Rouge National Park Plan

 “Environment Canada’s recommendations for more than 60% forest and wetland cover were largely incorporated within existing Rouge Park, Watershed and Federal Green Space Master Plans … The timely implementation of these conservation recommendations and plans is essential to address federal mandates under the RNUP Act, Great Lakes Water Quality Agreement, Paris Climate Change Accord, and International Convention on Biodiversity.”